1. Home>

 PronounSpanishEnglish

-Yome duermo I sleep
+Yome duermo I fall asleep

-te duermes you sleep
+te duermes you fall asleep

-Nosotras / Nosotrosnos dormimoswe sleep
+Nosotras / Nosotrosnos dormimoswe fall asleep

-Vosotras / Vosotrosos dormísyou (plural) sleep
+Vosotras / Vosotrosos dormísyou (plural) fall asleep

 The red dot () above denotes an irregular conjugation.